Western Animation: Felix in Hollywood

 - Exactly What It Says on the Tin: It's Felix, and he's in Hollywood.

 - It's Been Done: Parodied, as Felix invents what he thinks is a new act, but in reality has already been done by Charlie Chaplin, who indignantly scorns Felix for alledgedly stealing his act.
+This also doubles as a Mythology Gag, since Otto Messmer had worked on a series of silent Charlie Chaplin cartoons in the past, and Felix was initially inspired by Charlie Chaplin.

 - You Just Ruined the Shot: Although in a twist on the trope, the director actually likes Felix's interruption and gives him a contract.